robertbdc/MOOPS-Moo-on-MIPS/DOC/ComputerGuess.md

     2B46: Bovines = 1
     Done with Phase 1, we have 81A3 with 3 Bovines, and 2B46 with 1 Bovine.

+#Phase 2: Swap bad for good until we learn something

+We have a set of four digits, three of which are bovines.
+We have another set of four digits, one of which is a bovine.

+If we swap a digit from the 1-bovine into the 3-bovine, one of three things can happen to the bovine count - all of which tell us something about the digits we're comparing.

+##Bovines = 4
+Success!
+Go to Phase ? (swap positions until we have 4 bulls)

+##Bovines = 3
+The swapped-out digit and the swapped-in digit are the same type.
+Go to Phase 3 (find the oddball).

+##Bovines = 2
+The swapped-out digit is a definite bovine, and the swapped-in digit is a definite goat.
+Mark the digits, and repeat Phase 2.

+#Phase 3: Find the oddball

+We have a digit in our 3-bovine that is the same type as a digit in our 1-bovine.
+If they are both goats, then we know about all the digits of the 3-bovine.
+If they are both bovines, we know about all the digits of the 1-bovine.

+Our next guess will tell us which one it is.
+Get the next digit from the 1-bovine.
+It will be the opposite of our unknown.

+Swap that digit with the unknown digit of the 3-bovine and interpret the result:

+##Bovines = 4
+Success!
+Go to Phase ? (swap positions until we have 4 bulls)

+##Bovines = 3

+##Bovines = 2

 Raw docs for subsequent phases
 ==============================